apleduardo/url-shortening-application/README.md

 ## Install

 1 clone the project
-2 set yours enviorioment variables in src/.env, you can use the default's if attends yourself requiriments.
+2 set yours enviorioment variables in src/.env, you can use the default's in .env-example, if attends yourself requiriments.

 3 up the application
 ``` bash